Table of Contents

 What is Solar Energy?

 Solar energy is power generated from sunlight using photovoltaic (PV) panels.
 These panels convert sunlight directly into electricity that can power your home, charge batteries, or be exported to the grid.
-It's a clean, renewable energy source that's becoming increasingly popular in Cyprus due to our exceptional sun exposure.
+It is a clean, renewable energy source that has seen rapid adoption across Europe, driven by falling costs, strong policy support, and growing household demand for energy independence.

 How Do Solar Panels Work?